thanhnguyen2187/darkest-savior/docs/dson.md

 - Scratch my own itch on having a corrupted save file
 - Using Go, which is kind of my "second" professional language.
 I wanted to improve my skills and see how it goes.
-- An attempt at working in a lower level than my usual jobs, as I mostly worked in backend, gluing libraries together.
+- An attempt at working in a lower level than my usual jobs (I mostly worked in backend, a.k.a. making data transformations and gluing 3rd-party libraries together to create JSON responses).

 ## Terminology